General Prescribing Principles of Psychotropic Medication

 Treatment response should be monitored regularly.
 Tools that are used to screen for mental health conditions may be helpful to track response to interventions.
 If medications do not produce symptom relief, healthcare professionals are advised to consider the following next steps.

-• Assess whether the dose and timeframe are adequate to have an impact on symptoms.
+- Assess whether the dose and timeframe are adequate to have an impact on symptoms.

-• Assess whether the child is taking medication as prescribed.
+- Assess whether the child is taking medication as prescribed.

-• Optimize psychosocial treatment.
+- Optimize psychosocial treatment.

-• Reevaluate diagnosis.
+- Reevaluate diagnosis.

-• Consider comorbid conditions and substance use.
+- Consider comorbid conditions and substance use.

 Meet Angela

 Angela is a 9-year-old girl being seen by her primary care provider for inattention and poor academic performance.
 Vanderbilt Assessments from parents and teacher are suggestive of ADHD, inattentive type.
 She is prescribed an extended-release methylphenidate extended release at a dose of 18mg daily.
-After two weeks, the family and teacher report no side effects but no improvement.
+After two weeks, the family and 4th grade teacher report no side effects but no improvement.

 The primary care provider believes that the time frame, two weeks, is adequate to see what the response to that dose is.
 She increases the dose to 27mg for two weeks, which is well tolerated and shows mild improvement.
 Over the next two months, the dose gradually increased to 54mg daily.
 At this dose, the family and teacher note that she is more attentive in class and less forgetful.
-However, her appetite has sharply reduced, and she has had some unintentional weight loss, and her academic achievement such as reading has not improved.
+However, her appetite has sharply reduced, and she has had some unintentional weight loss, and her academic achievement in subjects such as reading has not improved.

 The primary care provider reduces the dose of methylphenidate to 45 mg (a 27tab plus an 18mg tab) which improves appetite and suggests that the family request educational assessment through the school district, a process which takes several months.
 The results of the testing suggest the presence of a reading disorder (i.e., dyslexia), and special education services are initiated.
-By the end of the school year, her inattentive symptoms are significantly improved, and an IEP is in place with considerable progress made in Angela’s reading goals, and her grades are improved.
+By the end of the school year, her inattentive symptoms are significantly improved, an IEP is in place with Angela demonstrating considerable progress made in her reading goals, and her grades are improved.

 Insurance Coverage

 For information about insurance coverage for youth enrolled in Medicaid, see the Ohio Department of Medicaid preferred drug list.
+For additional information regarding the Fee for Service Pharmacy Program, see the Ohio Medicaid Pharmacy Program.

 Pharmacogenetic Testing